-Applicable salary charts reflecting the salary increases are attached hereto as Appendices C-1 through C-6.
+6. Applicable salary charts reflecting the salary increases are attached hereto as Appendices C.

-Section 2 Employees Hired, Reinstated, or Re-employed on or after July 1, 2009 The salary rate for an employee hired, reinstated, or re-employed on or after July 1, 2009 shall be Step I for the job group of his/her position except in cases where an employee is hired at an approved salary rate above the usual hiring rate.
-Such salary rate shall be paid in accordance with the salary schedules provided in Appendices C-1 through C-6 of this Agreement.
+Section 2 Employees Hired, Reinstated, or Re-employed on or after July 1, 2009 The salary rate for an employee hired, reinstated, or re-employed on or after July 1, 2009 shall be Step I for the job group of their position except in cases where an employee is hired at an approved salary rate above the usual hiring rate.
+Such salary rate shall be paid in accordance with the salary schedules provided in Appendices C of this Agreement.
+The College and the Union shall meet to determine the appropriate hiring rate for each such position as well as to discuss the impact, including possible salary adjustments, to current employees in the same classification who are being paid at a lower rate than the agreed upon hiring rate.